UCHIC/h2outility/README.md

 # H2O Utility #

-A GUI-based and optionally headless tool to select times series values from a HydroServer, write the data to CSV files, and upload them to their respective HydroShare resources.
-The VisualUpdater must be used to intially select which HydroServer, HydroShare, and ODM Series should be used.
+A GUI-based and optionally headless tool to select times series values from an ODM 1.1.1 database, write the data to CSV files, and upload them to their respective HydroShare resources.
+The VisualUpdater can be used to intially select which ODM database, HydroShare resource, and ODM time series should be used.

 ###### Requirements ######

-These tools are written for Python 2.7.X 64-bit.
-Depending on the size of your datasets, 32-bit Python may run out of usable memory and cause requests to fail.
+These tools were originally written for Python 2.7.X 64-bit.

+**NOTE:** Efforts have been made to update the silent updater portion of the tools to Python 3.
+The requirements listed in the requirements.txt file may be out of date.

 To download, install, and run this project, execute the following commands: